DataSF/datasf.github.io/_drafts/integrated-people-systems.md

 * **Understand the people and skills available to you.** &nbsp;These people and skills could be on your team or somewhere else in your organization.
 One simple tool to use is a [skills inventory](https://franus.com/2018/01/17/cheat-sheet-map-your-teams-skills-to-scale-growth-and-clarify-your-culture/){: target="_blank"}, which I suggest you develop collaboratively with anyone that may be involved in execution of your work.
 * **Ask if you can get to where you want to go with the people and skills you have?**
   * **Yes**.
 Proceed happily along.
   * **No**.
 Make a plan to fill those gaps, could include training, hiring, contract work or vendor support.
-Most important thing is to be intentional and link to where you’re trying to go.
+Most important thing is to be intentional and connect to where you're trying to go.

 ## What can go ~~wrong~~ right if you ~~fail to~~ put people at the center